twisted/towncrier/CONTRIBUTING.rst

   - Confirm the presence of the release on PyPI.

-- If the final release has been completed, continue below.
+- If the final release has been completed, re-enable `tox -e check-newsfragment`.

 - Increment the patch version by one and set to a development version.